wences-sanchez/Knowledge-Base/pages/Curso de ACloudGuru para la certificación de Azure Fundamentals.md

 					- You can group VM and virtual networks into logical application groups and apply an application security group, instead of an IP address.
 					- It lets you configure your network security as a natural extension of an application's structure.
 	- ### Public and Private Endpoints
-		- When we are discussing public and private endp
+		- When we are discussing public and private endpoints what we are referring to specifically is our managed services or our Azure Platform as a Service services.
-	-
+		- By default, when you create these public services -
 	-
 	-